 Footsloggers – If you haven’t been to Boone, NC, then we highly suggest you check it out.
 Stop by Footsloggers for information, as well as all your outdoor gear and clothing needs.

 Urban Rocks Gym – Big thanks to the staff at Urban Rocks.
 You guys have gone out of your way to help us promote our venture.
-We’re psyched to see how the interview turns out.
 Located off Amnicola Highway.

 Tennessee Bouldering Authority – Need to build strength for your current climbing project?
 TBA has the steep bouldering and training walls to do just that.
 Located in St. Elmo.